jellyfin/jellyfin-packaging/README.md

 1. Submodules for the `jellyfin` (as `jellyfin-server`) and `jellyfin-web` repositories.
 These are dynamic submodules; the `checkout.py` script will check them out to the required `HEAD` on each build, and thus their actual committed value is irrelevant.
 Nonetheless, they should be bumped occasionally just to avoid excessive checkout times later.

 2. Debian/Ubuntu packaging configurations (under `debian`).
-These will build the 3 Jellyfin packages (`jellyfin` metapackage, `jellyfin-server` core server, and `jellyfin-web` web client).
-Future packages (e.g. Vue) may be added here if and when they are promoted to a production build alongside the others.
+These will build the 3 Jellyfin packages (`jellyfin` metapackage, `jellyfin-server` core server, and `jellyfin-web` web client) from a single Dockerfile and helper script (`build.sh`) under `debian/docker/`.
+Future packages (e.g. Vue) may be added here as well if and when they are promoted to a production build alongside the others, following one consistent versioning scheme.

 3. Fedora/CentOS packaging configurations (under `fedora`).
 These will build the same packages as Debian.
 This is still a TODO.

 4. Docker image builder (under `docker`).
-Like the above two as well, only building the combined Docker images with a single Dockerfile.
+Like the above two as well, only building the combined Docker images with a single Dockerfile as well as preparing the various manifests needed to push these to the container repos.

-5. Portable image build (under `portable`), which covers all the "archive" builds (.NET portable, Linux, Windows, and MacOS) again from a single Dockerfile.
+5. Portable image builder (under `portable`), which covers all the "archive" builds (.NET portable, Linux, Windows, and MacOS) again from a single Dockerfile.

 6. Script infrastructure to handle coordinating builds (`build.py`).
 This script takes basic arguments and, using its internal logic, fires the correct Dockerized builds for the given build type.